Here’s a simple checklist to lighten up your space for the new season and give your home a spring refresh.

-With spring officially in the air, I am on a mission to lighten up our home – give it a seasonal refresh – without needing to buy all new items and make a huge dent in our budget.
+With spring officially in the air, I am always on a mission to lighten up our home – give it a seasonal refresh – without needing to buy all new items and make a huge dent in our budget.

 If anything, most of us have spent so much time at home over the past year, that it might just help to elevate your mood and alleviate stress by making your well-lived in rooms seem new again.